JamieBort/Learning-Directory/README.md

 [LearningDirectory/Node/Courses/](https://github.com/JamieBort/LearningDirectory/tree/master/Node/Courses) and [LearningDirectory/Node/Projects/](https://github.com/JamieBort/LearningDirectory/tree/master/Node/Projects).

 #### Courses
 The `Coures` directory will have the course work I complete via sites such as Udemy.
+As well as tutorials found on blogs and the like.
 The name of the directories in `Coures` will match the name of the course.

 #### Coding Challenges
 The `Coding Challenges` directory is the repository for all the online challenges I work on.